Sonamarg Tunnel: Development and construction agency

-Initially, the Z-Morh Tunnel was a 450 million dollar project being executed under PPP (DFBOT - Design, Build, Finance, Operate and Transfer Mode) by Srinagar-Sonamarg Tunnelway Limited, an Infrastructure Leasing & Financial Services (IL&FS) owned company which was also the concessionaire for the project.
+Initially, the Z-Morh Tunnel was a US$450 million project being executed under PPP (DFBOT - Design, Build, Finance, Operate and Transfer Mode) by Srinagar-Sonamarg Tunnelway Limited, an Infrastructure Leasing & Financial Services (IL&FS) owned company which was also the concessionaire for the project.

 Earlier, the project was envisaged to be implemented by the BRO as owner and nodal agency.
-However, it has now been transferred to the NHIDCL for implementation.
+However, it was later transferred to NHIDCL for implementation.

-ITNL (IL&FS Group entity) was appointed as EPC contractor, which in turn has appointed Apco - Titan (Joint Venture) as a construction contractor for the project.
+ITNL (an IL&FS Group entity) was appointed as the EPC contractor, which in turn appointed Apco - Titan (Joint Venture) as a construction contractor for the project.
 The work was suspended by the construction contractor in July 2018 due to the financial stress of the concessionaire (IL&FS Group).

 The Project Authority (NHIDCL) foreclosed the concession the agreement/contract with Srinagar Sonamarg Tunnelway Limited and reinvited bidding for the construction of the balance work in June 2019.
-The revised (Balance Work) Total Project Cost stands at ₹2,378 crore (~USD 340 Million).
+The revised (Balance Work) Total Project Cost stood at ₹2,378 crore (~USD 340 Million).
 The work was required to be completed in 42 months from the appointed date.

 In August 2019, Apco Infratech emerged as the lowest bidder in the International Bidding Process, and in December 2019, the Project Authority issued a Letter of Award (LOA) for the project.

-For the development and construction of this PPP project which is based on an Annuity-based concession (Design, Build, Finance, Operate and Transfer- DBFOT), Apco Infratech has floated a project-specific Special Purpose Vehicle (SPV)- Apco Shri Amarnathji Tunnelway Private Limited (ASATPL).
+For the development and construction of this PPP project based on an Annuity-based concession (Design, Build, Finance, Operate and Transfer, or DBFOT), Apco Infratech floated a project-specific Special Purpose Vehicle (SPV): Apco Shri Amarnathji Tunnelway Private Limited (ASATPL).

 In January 2019, the Concession Agreement between ASATPL and authority was executed, and 24 June 2020 was declared as the contract (concession) start date.
-In July 2020 and it was reported that the project will be completed as of June 2021.
+In July 2020 it was reported the project will be completed as of June 2021.

-Apco Infratech will be executing all of the EPC (Turnkey) work.
-M/s Amberg has been appointed as tunnel designer and the approach road design work has been given to Transys.
+Apco Infratech executed all the EPC (Turnkey) work.
+M/s Amberg was appointed as the tunnel designer and the approach road design work was given to Transys.